 - Citrix SD-WAN customers can connect to Office 365 through the Citrix Cloud Direct service.
 This service provides reliable and secure delivery for all internet-bound traffic.

 If the quality of the branch office internet connection isn’t a concern, it might be enough to minimize latency by steering Microsoft Teams traffic directly from the Citrix SD-WAN branch appliance to the nearest Office 365 front door.
 For more information, see Citrix SD-WAN Office 365 optimization.

 Gallery view and active speakers in Microsoft Teams

 Microsoft Teams supports Gallery, Large gallery, and Together mode layouts.

 Microsoft Teams displays a 2x2 grid with video streams of four participants (known as Gallery).
-In this case, Microsoft Teams sends four video streams to the client device for decoding.
-When there are more than four participants sharing video, only the last four most active speakers appear on the screen.
+In this case, Teams sends four video streams to the client device for decoding.
+When more than four participants share video, only the last four most active speakers appear on the screen.